 My Insights On This:

 This data could suggest two things: that bloggers are slowly fizzing out, or that they are simply focusing more on quality over quantity.
 Data has suggested it's the latter of the two.
 If you look at data on indexed blog posts (or even your average article from 2009 versus 2019), you’ll see that content has evolved from short 500 word blog posts to massive ultimate guide style articles that are far more useful, longer, backed with sources, filled with images and videos, comments, updates, and more.
 Wikipedia and their ever-growing site is a prime example.
-Putting that effort in pays off in the long run, and your results for a single long-form piece of content will overshadow the results of 50 short-and-sweet articles.
+Putting that extra time and effort in pays off in the long run, and your results for a single long-form piece of content will overshadow the results of 50 short-and-sweet articles.
 One would think declining blogging frequency would be a negative thing, right?
 In this case, it’s actually a huge benefit; happier users, better content, better search experience, more linkable, and a much better use of your hard earned dollars.
 I conducted a research study on the steady increase in the average blog post word count on our blog, here.

 Part 3/6: Strategy and Vision